qlineai2025/qline/DOCUMENTATION.md

 *   **`requestAnimationFrame`**: The application uses `requestAnimationFrame` for all scrolling animations.
 This is a browser API specifically designed for creating smooth, efficient animations that are synchronized with the display's refresh rate, which prevents stuttering and tearing.
 *   **Time-Based Calculation**: The scroll speed is not based on fixed pixel increments per frame.
 Instead, it is calculated based on the actual time elapsed between frames (`deltaTime`).
 This ensures that the scrolling speed remains consistent and accurate, regardless of the device's performance or screen refresh rate.
 *   **Independent of CSS**: The animation logic is handled entirely in JavaScript, avoiding conflicts with CSS properties like `scroll-behavior: smooth`.
 This gives us precise programmatic control over the scrolling, allowing for real-time speed adjustments from the slider without any visual glitches.

+#### 6. AI-Powered Voice Control
+The voice control feature is a hybrid system designed for maximum responsiveness.
+*   **Continuous Scrolling**: The app maintains a constant, smooth scroll based on a target speed.
+*   **AI-Powered Corrections**: Every two seconds, an audio snippet of the user's voice is sent to a Genkit AI flow (`trackSpeechPosition`).
+*   **Dual Output**: This AI flow returns two key pieces of information:
+    1.  `adjustedScrollSpeed`: An updated scroll speed based on the user's current reading pace.
+    2.  `lastSpokenWordIndex`: The precise index of the last word spoken in the script.
+*   **Seamless Updates**: The application uses the `adjustedScrollSpeed` to update the continuous scrolling animation, and simultaneously performs a smooth `scrollIntoView` to re-center the prompter on the `lastSpokenWordIndex`.
+This dual-correction approach ensures the teleprompter is always in sync with the speaker in both speed and position.